Colitis in Illinois

 • Infectious colitis (food poisoning) - a result of ingestion of viruses and bacteria

 Our board-certified providers at GI Alliance of Illinois have the expertise and knowledge needed to treat the various forms of colitis.
-Request an appointment in our Chicago, IL, Peoria, IL, or Normal, IL, office to learn more about the specific treatment options available to you.
+Request an appointment in our Chicago, IL, or Bloomington, IL, office to learn more about the specific treatment options available to you.

 There are varying reasons why the inner lining of the colon can become inflamed.
 However, there are a few common causes.
 These include: